AvailLang/www.availlang.org/README.md

 ## Adding Code Examples

-Add or edit code exampels by using the `CodeExample` component directly, or adding to the array of examples in `src/examples/examples.ts`.
+Add or edit code examples by using the `CodeExample` component directly, or adding to the array of examples in `src/examples/examples.ts`.
 Note that only examples flagged as `featured` will automatically display on the homepage.
 Others are not currently displayed anywhere.
 In the future, the site might